Table of Contents

 Can You Drink Tap Water in Colorado Springs?

 Yes, Colorado Springs's tap water is generally considered safe to drink as Colorado Springs has no active health based violations of the Safe Drinking Water Act (SDWA) that we are aware of.
 Other factors such as lead piping in a home, or low levels of pollutants on immunocompromised individuals, should also be considered, however.
-For the latest updates on Colorado Springs water, please check out its Twitter page
+To find more recent info we might have, you can check out our boil water notice page, the city's water provider website, or Colorado Springs's local Twitter account.

-According the EPA’s ECHO database, from July 30, 2018 to Sept.
-30, 2021, Colorado Springs's water utility, COLORADO SPRINGS UTILITIES, had 0 violations of the Safe Drinking Water Act.
+According the EPA’s ECHO database, from April 30, 2019 to June 30, 2022, Colorado Springs's water utility, Colorado Springs Utilities, had 0 violations of the Safe Drinking Water Act.
 For more details on the violations, please see our violation history section below.
 The last violation for Colorado Springs was resolved on June 30, 2018.
-This assessment is based on the COLORADO SPRINGS UTILITIES water system, other water systems in the city may have different results.
+This assessment is based on the Colorado Springs Utilities water system, other water systems in the city may have different results.

 While tap water that meets the EPA health guidelines generally won’t make you sick to your stomach, it can still contain regulated and unregulated contaminants present in trace amounts that could potentially cause health issues over the long-run.
 These trace contaminants may also impact immunocompromised and vulnerable individuals.